njsmith/zs/doc/format.rst

+.. _format:

 On-disk layout of ZSS files
 ===========================

 This page provides a complete specification of the ZSS file format, along with rationale for specific design choices.
-It should be read by anyone who plans to implement a new reader or write for the format, or is just interested in how things work under the covers.
+It should be read by anyone who plans to implement a new reader or writer for the format, or is just interested in how things work under the covers.

 Overview and general notes